mattmellow/Android-Studios-MedAssist/README.md

 7. Download the generated `google-services.json` file
 8. Place the file inside your project’s `/app` directory:
 9. Run the app on an emulator or physical device

 ## Usage

 - Tap **Register Account** page if you're a first-time user; otherwise, log in normally.
 - Enter your details and verify your account.
 - Once you click the verification link sent to your email, your account will be successfully verified.
 - After verification, log in normally.
 - Users can reset their passwords by clicking **Forgot Password**.
 You’ll be prompted to enter your email address and will receive a link to reset your password.
+- Users would then be brought to the home page, where they would be able to navigate to other pages either through clicking on the respective cards in **Homepage** or by clicking on the bottom navigation bar.
+- Tap the **Medications** tab to create medication reminders.
+- Tap the **"Add Medication"** button for a medication form to pop up.
+Upon submitting the form, the newly added medication would then be shown under the user's daily list of medications to take.
+Reminders would be sent at the time users need to consume the medication.
 - Use the **Appointments** tab to set and edit doctor visits.
-- Tap the **"Add Medication"** tab to schedule a new reminder.
+Similar to the **Add Medication** button, the **Add Appointments** button would also allow users to add their appointments for that selected date.
+Reminders would be sent one hour before the user's appointmnet timings, this is to give allowance for travel and preperation.
-- Tap the **Exercise** tab to create and modify exercise routines.
+- Tap the **Exercise** tab to create and monitor the progress of exercise routines.
-- Tap the **Medications** tab to create and modify exercise routines.
-- You can delete appointments and reminders by **pressing and holding** the said item in the **Appointments** or **Reminders** tab.
+- You can delete appointments and medications by **pressing and holding** the said item in the **Appointments** or **Medications** tab.
-- Tap the Profile icon to view and modify medications and appoinments.
+- Tap the Profile icon to view all previously saved medications and appointments.
 - You can view a summary of medications to be taken today, upcoming appointments within the week, and today's exercise progress on the **Home Page**.

 ---

 ## Screenshots